markandrus/blog/_posts/2011-04-17-assembly-homework.md

 layout: post
 date: 2011-04-17 11:19:08
 ---
 My Computer Systems course uses Bryant and O’Hallaron’s *Computer Systems: A Programmer’s Perspective*.
-The following is a fun homework assignment during our introduction to Assembly...
+The following is a fun homework assignment from our introduction to Assembly.
+The language and example assembly is copied directly from the text.

 ### Assembly
 {% highlight c %}